Characteristics of Human Papillomavirus (HPV)

-When the skin tissue becomes infected by the human papilloma virus (HPV), it causes the appearance of warts.
-The area of the body in which they appear depends on the type of human papilloma virus that the person encounters.
+When the skin tissue becomes infected by the human papillomavirus (HPV), it causes the appearance of warts.
+The area of the body in which they appear depends on the type of human papillomavirus that the person encounters.

-These warts usually have a rugged rounded appearance and grow outwards, with a convex shape.
 They are grayish or dirty white in color, and you will often see black dots in the center of them.
 These little black dots are actually the active virus.

 They appear mainly on the fingers and palms, although they can also pop up on the elbows, knees, etc.

-Plantar wart (“chicken eyes”)
+Plantar warts (“chicken eyes”)

 These little warts appear on the soles of the feet, and possible to contract from swimming pools, showers, etc. Since they appear on the soles of the feet, which are responsible for supporting the whole weight of the body, they can be very painful.
-The culprits behind this type of symptom are human papillomaviruses 1, 2, 4, 27 and 57.
+The culprits behind this type of symptom are human papillomaviruses 1, 2, 4, 27, and 57.

-Mosaic warts begin with a set of fused warts, which are generally more superficial and less painful.
+These begin with a set of fused warts, which are generally more superficial and less painful.
 They appear on the soles of the feet due to a human papillomavirus 3 infection.